Lala Kent Returns To ‘Vanderpump Rules’ After ‘Married’ Boyfriend Drama

 “I have a boyfriend who I’m madly in love with, and this married man rumor that who knows where the f**k they pulled this out, whose a** it came out of, it’s just not worth it to me in any way, shape or form,” Lala Kent explained to Us Weekly.
 “I feel like my personal life is meant to be personal, and I don’t have to share everything.
 Even though they want to call it a reality TV show, this s**t is not real.”

-To see more of Lala Kent, tune into part one of the 3-part Vanderpump Rules Season 5 reunion special tonight, Monday, April 3, at 8 p.m. on Bravo TV.
+To see more of Lala Kent, tune into part one of the three-part Vanderpump Rules Season 5 reunion special tonight, Monday, April 3, at 8 p.m. on Bravo TV.

 [Featured Image by Matt Winkelmeyer/Getty Images]